With a focus on developing artistry, musicianship, and excellence, Concert Orchestra explores challenging repertoire in a community-focused setting.

-Concert Orchestra’s fall 2018 repertoire includes original works and orchestral arrangements, such as:
+Concert Orchestra’s spring 2019 repertoire includes original works and orchestral arrangements, such as:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.

 In return, we ask students and parents for their commitment:

 - Pay annual tuition and retreat fees: $865 full-year tuition, plus $100 retreat fee.
 Need-based scholarships are available, see below.